-Accounts payable vs receivable are two opposite principles that dictate the operations of a business.
-Understanding these two concepts is imperative for businesses that wish to gain insights into their accounting process.
+Accounts payable and accounts receivable are two fundamental concepts that governs business’s financial operations.
+Understanding these two concepts is crucial for businesses that wish to gain insights into their accounting process.

-Lenders and potential investors analyse the accounts payable and receivable equation to learn about a business’s financial condition.
-Businesses can only achieve success and build positive relations with their customers and suppliers when maintaining a healthy equilibrium between revenues and expenditures.
+Lenders , investors and other stakeholders often analyse the accounts payable and accounts receivable equation to learn and access a business’s financial condition.
+Businesses can achieve success and build positive relations with their customers and suppliers when maintaining a healthy equilibrium between receivable (related to revenues) and payable (related to expenditures).

 Accounts payable (AP), also labelled as current liabilities, refer to the funds that a business is yet to pay to its suppliers or creditors.
 AP is usually recorded upon receipt of an invoice containing mutually agreed payment terms.
 Upon receiving a bill for goods and/or services, the finance team records it as a journal entry and posts it to the general ledger as an expense.

-Accounts Receivable (AR), also labelled as current assets, refers to the funds received from customers against invoiced products and/or services.
+Accounts Receivable (AR) is considered as current assets.
+It refers to the funds received from customers against invoiced products and/or services.

 After providing customers with products and/or services, businesses usually issue bills based on mutually agreeable payment terms.
 The AR team is responsible for invoicing the customers and recording the invoiced amount as accounts receivable and payment terms.